 Modern Forms, founded in 2016 by collector Hussam Otaibi, is a private collection and curatorial platform.
-Nick Hackworth is its founding Director.
+Nick Hackworth is its founding Curator.

 Modern Forms is dedicated to supporting outstanding contemporary art though a program of acquisitions, donations and collaborations with artists and art institutions.

-The core of the collection comprises key works by emerging and mid-career artists including; Samara Scott, Charles Harlan, Daniel Crews-Chubb, Leandro Feal, Petra Cortright, Hannah Perry, Johanna Unzueta, Ali Emir Tapan, Sol Calero, Emma Hart, Gabriele Beveridge, Annie Morris, Zak Ove.
-Additionally the collection includes works by established artists including Tracey Emin, Jake & Dinos Chapman, Walead Beshty, John Gerrard, Chiharu Shiota, Rodney Graham and Ibrahim El Salahi.
+The core of the collection comprises key works by emerging and mid-career artists including; Samara Scott, Charles Harlan, Daniel Crews-Chubb, Leandro Feal, Petra Cortright, Hannah Perry, Johanna Unzueta, Ali Emir Tapan, Sol Calero, Emma Hart, Gabriele Beveridge, Annie Morris, Madeleine Roger Lacan and Zak Ové.
+Additionally the collection includes works by established artists including Tracey Emin, Jake & Dinos Chapman, Walead Beshty, John Gerrard, Rodney Graham and Ibrahim El Salahi.

 Modern Forms’ curatorial and critical activities are activated through its online program, collaborations and interventions.